 These conversations are energizing—and they remind us that we still have work to do.
 We are always here, advocating for victims of sexual violence.
 And we need your help.

 1. ADVOCATE for victims and their families.
 Let people know you support and believe victims of sexual assault and their families, both in person and online.
 Share KCSARC’s website and social media (Facebook, Instagram).
 If someone needs assistance or support, encourage them to call our 24-Hour Resource Line at 888.99.VOICE.

 3.SUPPORT victims with a donation to KCSARC.
 Make your contribution today.
 Help victims, provide prevention programming, and advocate for changes to public policy in Washington State.

 4. CALL your legislators in Olympia.
-Urge them to pass a Sexual Assault Protection Order Bill in the 2017 session.
+Urge them to pass a Sexual Assault Protection Order Bill (HB 1384/SB 5256) in the 2017 session.
 We need your voice to help pass this legislation in 2017.
-Read about what happened in the 2016 session, and sign up to receive legislative updates via email by contacting email@example.com.
+Read more about the 2017 Legislative session here, and sign up to receive legislative updates via email by contacting firstname.lastname@example.org.

 Who to call: Your Representatives and your Senators.
 Find your legislator’s phone number by entering your address.

 What to say: Hi, my name is [NAME] and I’m your constituent from [LOCATION].
 I’m calling on behalf of all victims of rape and sexual assault.
 Victims of sexual assault deserve the same protection from perpetrators as other victims of crime.
 It’s time to pass a Sexual Assault Protection Order bill that protects victims of rape and sexual assault from perpetrators in the same way other victims of crime are protected.
 I ask that you make passing this bill one of your top priorities.
 Please let me know how you plan to vote.
 I can be reached at [YOUR PHONE NUMBER].